p2ppsr/authrite-express/README.md

 ## [Example Usage](#example-usuage)

-This example demonstrates creating a simple express server **authrite-js**
+This example demonstrates creating a simple express server that makes use of the **authrite-express** middleware.

 ```js
 const authrite = require('authrite-express')